KevinWhalen/WeatherAlerts/README.md

 ###Utilizes Weather Underground's developer API.

-If my math is correct, or at least close enought to it, then using the 500 free developer requests per month can allow a system to check for alerts every hour and a half.
+If my math is correct, or at least close enough to it, then using the 500 free developer requests per month can allow a system to check for alerts every hour and a half.
 That is enough to have some what helpful, but not fully reliable, alert notifications.

-Combining an alert banner, whos data could be up to an hour and a half old, with a weather map, and links to Weather Underground's server weather watch, should make the system reliable enough to be useful.
+Combining an alert banner, whose data could be up to an hour and a half old, with a weather map, and links to Weather Underground's server weather watch, should make the system reliable enough to be useful.